Chapter 7: Protests, Claims, Disputes, and Appeals

-- Identify the key people who are knowledgeable about the allegations in the protest, and obtain their contact information to give to the attorney.
-These people might be technicians, evaluators, or personnel at the requiring activity.
-Inform these key people about the protest, and ensure their availability for the next 100 days (protest time frame) to support the government’s response to the protest.
-Determine whether declarations, affidavits, or other statements of fact from key people will be necessary.
+- Identify the key personnel who know the allegations in the protest, obtain their contact information, and provide it to the legal office.
+They may include technicians, evaluators, or personnel at the requiring activity.
+Inform them of the protest, and confirm their availability for the next 100 days (the protest time frame) to support the government’s response.
+Determine whether declarations, affidavits, or other statements of fact from key personnel will be necessary.

 Response to a protest, the first 30 days.
-The first 30 days of any GAO protest are very important.
+The first 30 days of any GAO protest are key.
 The government must submit its agency report to GAO and the protester within 30 days.
-This time period gives the CCO and legal counsel an opportunity to assess the merits of the case and develop an appropriate response.
+This period gives the CCO and legal counsel an opportunity to assess the merits of the case and develop an appropriate response.
 Items to consider or accomplish are as follows:

-- Chances are that the CCO and the contingency contracting office have extremely limited administrative support and equipment.
-GAO protests are typically document intensive, requiring considerable copying and collating.
-Given these circumstances, the CCO and supporting legal counsel should determine the best way to assemble the agency report.
+- GAO protests typically are document intensive.
+The CCO and supporting legal counsel should decide on the best way to fulfill the requirements and assemble the agency report.

 - CCO statement of relevant facts